 The Privacy Commission has indicated that it considers direct marketing to be an important issue.
-However, it is unclear whether the Privacy Commission is actively enforcing marketing rules since the Privacy Commission rarely publishes information on its enforcement actions.
+However, it is unclear whether the Privacy Commission is actively enforcing marketing rules since the Privacy Commission typically does not publish detailed information on its enforcement actions.